app-generator/docs-old/content/getting-started-with/django.md

 $ python manage.py runserver
 ```

-If all goes well, our newly created Django app should be visible in the browser.&#x20;
+If all goes well, our newly created Django app should be visible in the browser.

 The console will show the current execution status and a few warnings: